wqkun/any2pic/README.md

 5. Run the script:

     ```
-    python convert.py input_file.webp output_file.png
+    python convert.py input_directory output_directory
     ```

-   Replace `input_file.webp` with the path to your WebP image and `output_file.png` with the desired path for the PNG output.
+   Replace `input_directory` with the path to your input directory and `output_directory` with the desired path for the output directory.

 ## Requirements